 You would think that making a lot of money and having a lot of power makes you less more independent, less vulnerable.
 But often exact opposite happens.

 As your income and prestige grow, you develop more expensive tastes.
 A modest-sized house is no longer enough.
-Wine at a low price suddenly becomes undrinkable.
-Before you know it you have become dependent on an income which is much higher than what you would get from most other jobs.
+Wine at a low price slowly becomes undrinkable.
+Before you know it you have become dependent on an income which is much higher than what you would get from most available jobs.
 And it is much more painful to step down from a privileged position than it is enjoyable to climb up.
 You are creating a trap for yourself.

 Epictetus provocatively asks: “Who is your master?”
-And immediately he answers: “Whoever has authority over anything that you’re anxious to gain or avoid.”
+And immediately he answers: “Whoever has authority over anything that you’re anxious to gain or to avoid.”

 Why did we choose to climb to the top in the first place?
 For many it’s a combination of having an exciting challenge at work, and providing for our families.
 But asked which is most important, most people would say their families.